DiscrimText/MGT_Detection/Readme.md

 ### 2. **Train the Classifier**
     - Combine performance metrics and naturalness scores.
-    - Train an SVM classifier to distinguish between contaminated and cleaned data.
+    - Train an SVM classifier to distinguish between HCT and MGT.

-### 3. **Predict Contamination Source**
+### 3. **Predict Data Source**
--Use the trained SVM classifier to predict whether a text is contaminated (CTdata) or cleaned (CLdata).
+-Use the trained SVM classifier to predict whether a text is HCT or MGT.

 ### 4. **Usage**
-To perform contamination detection use the following scripts available in the repository:
+To perform MGT detection use the following scripts available in the repository:

    ```bash
    python Classifier.py --datasets_dir path_to_your_datasets_folder